Essential Tulum Packing List

 Dresses are super convenient in Tulum.
 I usually wear shorts and tank tops when I’m out and about doing active things during the day and then slip into a comfortable dress in the evening for dinner.
 Pack at least two dresses for one week in Tulum.

 A classic sundress is a versatile choice for day and night.
-A maxi dress offers more sun and mosquito protection.
+A classic sundress offers more sun and mosquito protection.

 If you’re planning to visit any high-end restaurants that might have a dress code (or invite nicer attire), be strategic about the dresses you pack.
 Dark colors make it easy to trick people into thinking your comfortable cotton sundress is a lot more expensive and classy than it might feel.